This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicines: You may need prescription pain medicine to take away or decrease pain.
 Do not wait until the pain is severe before you take your medicine.

 What are the risks of an eye foreign body?

 - The foreign body may scratch your eye.
 It may be stuck deep in your eye.
 Your eye may be cut or damaged as the foreign body is removed.
 Your healthcare provider may not be able to remove the foreign body.
 In this case, you will need to see an ophthalmologist to have the object removed.
 It may feel like the foreign body is still there, even after it is removed.
 A metallic foreign body may leave a rust ring on your eye.
 This rust ring may not go away.

 - Without treatment, a foreign body can cause permanent vision loss.
 It can also cause an eye infection, swelling, tissue damage, or scarring.

 - Do not wear contact lenses until your eye is healed, or as directed.

 - Always wear safety glasses, eye shields, or goggles when you do construction work.

 - Rest your eyes as directed.
-Ask your caregiver if you should avoid reading or computer work.
+Ask your healthcare provider if you should avoid reading or computer work.

 - Your symptoms do not get better, even after the foreign body is removed.